 Do your favorite brands understand your needs?
 Do they have a personality that connects with you?

-The feeling you have about brands is their brand image.
-The most successful brands do extensive consumer research to craft their brand strategy.
+Your feelings about them are their brand image.
+The most successful brands do extensive customer research to craft their methods of branding.

 In this article, I’ll give you the tools needed to influence audiences so they feel positive about your brand.

 What is brand image?

 Brand image is the overall feeling or perception a customer has toward a brand.
 It is how each person feels about the values, persona, purpose and identity of brands.
 Brand image is ultimately influenced by each customer’s interactions, both positive and negative.

 Think of brand image like the consumer’s perspective of a brand’s values and identity.
 No matter what a company does, they can’t directly change their image.

 Keep in mind that not everyone shares the same ideas about your brand.
 As a result, there are a lot of nuanced tasks that go into these branding strategies.

 However, it’s possible to position your brand in ways that positively influence your brand image, which boosts success.